QuantumKing/QKGeofenceManager/README.md

 @end
 ```
-It uses the dataSource/delegate pattern to provide an array geofences
+It uses the dataSource/delegate pattern to provide an array of `CLCircularRegion`s

 ``` obj-c
 @protocol QKGeofenceManagerDataSource <NSObject>